 - Communication Modalities and Assistive Technology

 You’ll also need to complete a practicum before graduating.
-The Ohio SLP board requires graduate practicums to be at least 375 hours long, and you’ll complete a 25-hour period of shadowing before beginning to perform any procedures by yourself.
-Your practicum is designed to help you learn the clinical and diagnostic procedures of SLP and give you hands-on experience with speech patients.
+The Board requires graduate practicums to be at least 375 hours long, and you’ll complete a 25-hour period of shadowing before you perform any procedures by yourself.
+Your practicum is designed to help you learn the clinical and diagnostic procedures of speech-language pathology and give you hands-on experience with speech patients.

 - Athens